LWGO/LWGO.github.io/_posts/2020-01-18-finally-a-free-and-awesome-personal-blog-experience.md

 That said, I feel like I've turned the corner this year because I finally found the combination of free services to host & edit it completely free (Forestry.io, Jekyll, and Github pages)

 Since first starting to mess with a personal blog in 2017, I never wanted to pay Wordpress or Posthaven $5 a month, because I'm super cheap and I already felt I was shelling out for my custom domain.
-Part of the problem was also that I should have been able to host my blog on HubSpot (my employer), but there were too many power / custom features standing in my way to be able to get a simple, "just words" theme I liked.
+Part of the problem was also that I should have been able to host my blog for free on HubSpot (because I work there), but there were too many power / custom features standing in my way to be able to get a simple, "just words" theme setup I liked.
 (Here's hoping that changes in 2020.)

 So I gave a static site on Jekyll and Github Pages a try.
 It took a little fiddling, but it's pretty straightforward and allowed me to learn some HTML/CSS without actually needing to make the template myself.